taoduol/taoduol.github.io/About Me.md

 </div>

 <h2 id="content">Theresa Alando Oduol</h2>
-<p>Theresa Oduol is a research and program management professional with over four years of experience in healthcare systems.
+<p style="margin-bottom:15px;">Theresa Oduol is a research and program management professional with over four years of experience in healthcare systems.
 She is driven by a passion for advancing health equity and patient safety, with a career dedicated to closing the gap between available treatments and exceptional care delivery.</p>

 <p>Her expertise spans healthcare strategy, health equity, program management, and quality operations, guided by a strong commitment to detail and independent judgment.
 With a deep interest in pharmacoequity, Theresa applies this lens across all her work and thrives in multidisciplinary settings.</p>